 Similarly, we may be a party to, or may be otherwise responsible for, pending or threatened lawsuits or other claims related to products purchased from our manufacturers and suppliers.
 Although we intend to require our providers to have product liability insurance, the ability to obtain such coverage and the sufficiency thereof is uncertain.
 Such cases and claims may raise difficult and complex factual and legal issues and may be subject to many uncertainties and complexities, including, but not limited to, the facts and circumstances of each particular case or claim, the jurisdiction in which each suit is brought, and differences in applicable law.
 Such litigation could result in additional expense and exposure in excess of our anticipated reserves, especially if such matters are not covered by insurance.
-Upon resolution of any pending legal matters or other claims, we may incur charges in excess of established reserves.
-Product liability lawsuits and claims, safety alerts or product recalls in the future, regardless of their ultimate outcome, could have a material adverse effect on the business and reputation and on our ability to attract and retain customers and strategic partners.
+Upon resolution of any pending legal matters or other claims, we may incur charges in excess of their ultimate outcome, could have a material adverse effect on the business and reputation and on our ability to attract and retain customers and strategic partners.
 The business, profitability and growth prospects could suffer if we face such negative publicity.